jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 The waxing method I described above is about an hour of maintenance from start to finish.
 While the chain and wax are heating up I can thoroughly wash my bike.
-And believe me, the [Silver Comet](https://en.wikipedia.org/wiki/Silver_Comet_Trail), that I ride alomst every Saturday, puts _plenty_ of dirt on my bike (_and_ me) after just one ride to just a good washing (I really don't understand how that trail imparts more dirt than any public road I ride).
+And believe me, the [Silver Comet](https://en.wikipedia.org/wiki/Silver_Comet_Trail) trail that I ride alomst every Saturday, puts _plenty_ of dirt on my bike (_and_ me) after just one ride to justify a good washing (I really don't understand how that trail imparts more dirt than any public road I ride).

 Given the longevity of a pot of wax (Silca claims somewhere around 30 waxes?), the lack of grease picking up dirt, the lack of random chainring tattoos, and the minimal impact to maintenance time, I forsee myself sticking with waxing.

+## Update 2023-04-13

+Since writing this article I have devised a couple of tips that make maintenance easier:

+1. Applying the drip wax between hot waxings can be done without much effort.
+It is plenty effective to apply a drop along the top of each roller between the chainring and the pulley wheel, massaging the wax into the rollers, and advancing the chain for the next set of links.
+This process is far quicker than individually massaging each roller, and works just as well.
+2. There is no need to hot wax the quick link.
+It is sufficient to hot wax the full chain, put it back on the bike and link it together with the quick link, and then apply some drip wax to the pins of the quick link.
+3. It's a good idea to perform a quick degreaser and denatured alcohol rinse of the chain every few months to remove internal dirt.
+One round of each cleaner should be enough.
+Let the chain fully dry afterward, and then proceed with a standard hot wax.

 [trek-fx-7.2]: https://web.archive.org/web/20201112034340/https://archive.trekbikes.com/us/en/2014/Trek/7_2_fx